ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

 -  ``ENABLE_FEAT_PFAR``: Enables access to the PFAR system registers from non-secure world.
 Default value is ``0``.

+-  ``ENABLE_FEAT_AxERR``: Enables the use of FEAT_ADERR and FEAT_ANERR at EL3,
+   allowing EL3 Device and Normal memory External Aborts (like consuming RAS poison) to be handled asynchronously in exchange for improved performance.
+   Platforms should not enable this option if this behaviour is undesirable.
+   Default value is ``0``.

 GIC driver options
 --------------------